rbms-bsc/DCRMR/_pages/Title/Title.md

 ## 1.01.1 Sources of information

-<a name="1.01.1.1">1.01.1.1</a> The [Preferred source of information](/DCRMR/general-rules/Data-provenance/#013-preferred-source-of-information) for the title is the title page(s).
+<a name="1.01.1.1">1.01.1.1</a> The source of information for the title elements is the title page(s) (see [Data provenance, 0.1.5](/DCRMR/general-rules/Data-provenance/#015-sources-of-information).
 The preferred source of information for multipart monographs is the title page of the first volume.
-The preferred source of information for single-sheet manifestations is the whole sheet, recto and verso.
+The preferred source of information for single-sheet manifestations is the whole sheet, including both sides.

 ## 1.01.2 Element order

-<a name="1.01.2.1">1.01.2.1</a> General element order of title and statement of responsibility elements, punctuated and capitalized according to ISBD:
+<a name="1.01.2.1">1.01.2.1</a> In ISBD, title and statement of responsibility are treated as a single area of description.
+These instructions provide general element order for the title and statement of responsibility elements, punctuated and capitalized according to ISBD:

 >Title proper : other title information / statement of responsibility relating to title proper